nicolasard/SpringSecurityStuff/README.md

 https://www.baeldung.com/spring-security-jdbc-authentication).
 It uses a H2 database.

+This example also contains a DockerFile that allows you to create a docker image and a Helm chart that allows you to deploy in kubernetes the image.

 #### Compiling
 To compile all the project at once you have the root pom.xml